materialsproject/pymatgen/docs_rst/addons.rst

 * `pymatgen-io-fleur <http://pypi.org/project/pymatgen-io-fleur>`_: Provides modules for reading and writing files used by the `fleur <https://www.flapw.de/rel>`_ DFT code.
 This package is maintained by the juDFT team.

+* `pymatgen-io-openmm <https://github.com/orionarcher/pymatgen-io-openmm>`_: Provides easy IO for performing molecular dynamics on solutions with OpenMM.
+This package is maintained by Orion Archer Cohen.

 Add-ons for External Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~